Shaners/Portfolio/README.md

 # Snap Persona - Web Portfolio Template

 Easily build a personal portfolio website to demonstrate your skills and past work.
+Will automatically concatenate and minify your source javascript and css.
+Will automatically add CSS prefixes.
+Uses handlebars to decouple your data from html structure.
+Write your css in with Sass and have it automatically compile.

 ## Task List

 **v0.0.3**
-- [ ] Convert the header and footer to partials
+- [X] Convert data to JSON files
+- [X] Minimize json files
-- [ ] Write a better description
+- [X] Write a better description
 - [X] Create a better project name
 - [ ] Layout about.html
 - [ ] Layout contact.html
 - [ ] Layout skills.html
 - [ ] Layout work.html
+- [ ] Convert GA to a partial (or jsut include in the footer?)

 **v0.0.2**
 - [X] Push node_modules out of git